Keystone Preservation Group

 Rehabilitation Investment Tax Credit Consultation

-reuse of historic buildings with the federal rehabilitation investment tax credit
+historic buildings with the federal rehabilitation investment tax credit (RITC) program.

 - 20% tax credit for the certified rehabilitation of an historic structure